 [A major part of winter camping, especially on windy and exposed ice fields is digging in a good camp.]

 [Back at camp.
 Note the wall - it kept getting larger and larger as we got more and more bored at camp ;-).
 The wind was relentless and the tent flapped like crazy even behind the 6 foot high wall!]

 [Cooking in your tent is usually not a great idea but due to the relentless wind we didn't have much choice and tried to keep the ventilation as open as possible.]

 [A view from my sleeping matt.
 We are drying out our ski boot liners and boiling water.
 Down hut booties are a key piece of equipment out here - it gives your feet a break from sweaty liners and tight ski boots.]

 [Note that the wall is higher already then on the pic a few photos ago! ;)]

 TJ was the water champion of the trip.
 He faithfully kept the stove going for hours each day, melting snow and boiling water for us to stay hydrated and eat our meals.
 Because we cooked in a tent we used FAR less fuel than expected and we ended up carrying over half of it out again!

 [JW eating supper.
 You never really get a break from the cold up there - but thankfully we had big down jackets!!]

-The whole time we were bustling around camp, Ferenc was in the other tent - he only came out very briefly to eat a little supper and urinate (high altitude is a diuretic and prevents you from holding in too much liquid).
-When I asked him how he was doing I only got a "not good" and an unhappy look - this was certainly not the Ferenc I had ski'd Columbia and Castleguard with earlier in the year!
-I also noticed was that I would ask him a question and then JW would ask the exact same question and get a different answer only a minute later (i.e. "How much are you eating?").
+The whole time we were bustling around camp, Ferenc was in the other tent - he only came out very briefly to eat a little supper and urinate.
+When I asked him how he was doing I only got a "not good" and an unhappy look - this was certainly not the Ferenc I had skied Columbia and Castleguard with earlier in the year!
+He was obviously not feeling great.
+We turned in for the night, excited to try North Twin and especially Twin's Tower the next day.